 Stay up to date on the campus COVID-19 response

-The health and safety of the campus community continue to be top priorities as UW–Madison plans for the spring semester.
-Classes begin on January 25 with a hybrid model of instruction that includes a mix of in-person and virtual courses.
+The health and safety of the campus community continue to be top priorities as UW–Madison plans for the fall semester and a return to largely in-person campus operations semester.
+For more information:

 The Guide to Graduate Student Life

 The first thing on your mind as a new student might be: where am I going to live?
 This section provides details on different housing options, Madison’s neighborhoods, and tips when renting an apartment.
 Then, learn about the different ways to get around in Madison, including eco-friendly biking and low-cost bus options for students.

 There’s a lot to explore on and around campus, whether it’s getting involved in local government or finding your favorite hobby.
 See what other graduate students have recommended for go-to activities in the city.
 If you’re feeling adventurous, check out some of the places outside Madison that show Wisconsin’s natural beauty.

 What is a graduate assistantship and how do you find one for yourself?
 How do you make the most of library resources for studying and research?
 Explore this section for tips and explainers on the nuts and bolts – tuition, fees, enrollment, and finances – plus, a list of the best study spots outside the libraries.

 The UW–Madison experience is built on excellence in research and scholarship, but it goes further than that.
 It’s about a community here on campus.
 Learn about student organizations for grad students, taking care of yourself with University Health Services, and getting involved in other community activities at UW.

 It’s no secret: Graduate school has its challenges.
 It’s important to learn how to balance your life as a graduate student with your own well-being and with other responsibilities such as a partner or family.
 These tips will help you think about managing stress, balancing responsibilities, and finding support when you need it.